Eden-Sobol/js-frontend/README.md

 Some utilities to make JavaScript frontent easier (if you're out of your mind enought to try this anyway)

+FBGUI IS DISCONTINUED AND WILL NOT BE UPDATED.
+IF YOU WANT A FRONTEND JS LIBRARY USE https://github.com/eden-sobol/obgui

 to use:
 <script src="http://lib.edensobol.com/fbui/main.js"></script>
 or